-A: Students can access the Virtual Learning Environment in addition to a number of other Teaching & Learning Resources and Online Systems from a Secure Student Portal.- Accessible via the Student section of the School Website.
+A: Students can access the Virtual Learning Environment in addition to several other Teaching & Learning Resources and Online Systems from a Secure Student Portal. - Accessible via the Student section of the School Website.

 Students can also login with their normal School network username and password and use Office 365 online - accessible via the Student Portal.